To support a 1-year fellowship in the centres listed below.

 - The applicant contacts the centre of interest and enquires the availability of fellowship.

-- The applicant fills in the mandatory online form and attaches all required attachments (link to application site), including the positive response from the centre.
+- The applicant fills in the mandatory online form and attaches all required attachments, including the positive response from the centre.

 - The EGS Secretary checks the application and requests references when necessary.